-(1) - (2) No change.

-- (3) "Order Imbalance Indicator" shall mean a message disseminated by electronic means containing information about Eligible Interest and the price at which such interest would execute at the time of dissemination.
-The Order Imbalance Indicator shall disseminate the following information:

-- (A) "Current Reference Price" shall mean:

-- (i) (iii) No change.
+(i) - (iii) No change.

-- (iv) If more than one price exists under subparagraph (iii), the Current Reference Price shall mean:
+(iv) If more than one price exists under subparagraph (iii), the Current Reference Price shall mean:

-- a. b.
+a. - b.
 No change.

-- c.
+c.
 In the case of the initial pricing of a security listing under Listing Rule IM-5315-2, the price that is closest to the price that is 20% below the lowest price of the price range disclosed by the issuer in its effective registration statement;

-- d. f.
+d. - f.
 No change.